Spanish–Moro conflict: Campaign of 1876

-Among the most important documents of this period may be cited the Madrid protocol of March 11, 1877, between Great Britain, Germany, and Spain, giving free trade and equal rights with Spaniards at Jolo to British and German subjects: the treaty of the Sultan of Jolo and his datos submitting to Spain, signed at Licup (Jolo) July 22, 1878; the letter of incorporation of the British North Borneo Company, dated London, November 7, 1881; and the Anglo-German Spanish protocol of 1885.
+Among the most important documents of this period may be cited the Madrid protocol of March 11, 1877, between Great Britain, Germany, and Spain, giving free trade and equal rights with Spaniards at Jolo to British and German subjects: the treaty of the Sultan of Jolo and his datus submitting to Spain, signed at Licup (Jolo) July 22, 1878; the letter of incorporation of the British North Borneo Company, dated London, November 7, 1881; and the Anglo-German Spanish protocol of 1885.

 In September 1877, a determined assault was made on the Jolo garrison by about 2,000 Moros.
 After three days of fighting, in which they destroyed some property, they were driven off.

 The treaty above mentioned, establishing Spanish sovereignty in the Sulu Archipelago, was signed by the Sultan and Colonel Martinez, the governor, at Licup, Jolo, in 1878.

-In this same year the Dato Uata Mama and his followers assassinated several Spaniards at Tamontaca, Mindanao, among them the judge of the first instance, an army surgeon, a lieutenant, and several soldiers.
+In this same year the Datu Uata Mama and his followers assassinated several Spaniards at Tamontaca, Mindanao, among them the judge of the first instance, an army surgeon, a lieutenant, and several soldiers.
 The act was treacherously carried out while the Spaniards were holding a conference with the Moros.
-This crime was never punished, the dato dying of cholera in 1882.
+This crime was never punished, the datu dying of cholera in 1882.

 In 1878 was also recorded the first case of "juramentado."
 The fanatic attacked and wounded 6 men in the marine barracks at Jolo before he was dispatched.
 This was the first of a long list of similar attacks at this station, which are detailed briefly below to show the extent to which these outrages grew:

 In 1878, 1 man in public square of Jolo killed 7 and wounded 6 natives, and then escaped.

 Six men made an attack injuring 1 Chinaman and 2 Moros; 4 were killed, 2 escaped.

 February 9, 1 Moro wounded 5 men, and was killed.

 March 3, 1 Moro wounded 3 men, and was killed.

 September 16, 1 Moro wounded 2 sentinels, and was killed.

 September 29, 4 Moros wounded 2 missionaries, and 2 were killed.

 November 25, 13 Moros entered Jolo with arms concealed in bamboo water tubes: 11 were killed by the troops, but not until 13 persons had been wounded.

 In 1880, March 30, 40 Moros from Looc attacked a Spanish party, killing 2 soldiers and wounding 8.
 Twelve of the Moros were killed.
 This attack was punished by the Sultan, who was awarded the "Cross of Isabel" by the Spanish Government for the service.